genestack/user-guide/source/doc-odm-user-guide/supported-formats.rst

 - **CIGAR** : cigar string describing how to align an alternate allele to the reference allele
 - **DB** : dbSNP membership
 - **DP** : combined depth across samples, e.g. DP=154
+- **EFF** : functional effect of the genomic variant.
+Note the exact requirements for this field below.
 - **END** : end position of the variant described in this record (for use with symbolic alleles)
 - **H2** : membership in hapmap2
 - **H3** : membership in hapmap3